supplefrog/linked-blog-md/publish/MySQL (Admin).md

 - Verify if user has privilege for each query

 **Lexer**
-- Lexical Analysis/Tokenization
-    - Breaks string into tokens - meaningful element
+- Lexical Analysis/Tokenization - breaks string into tokens (meaningful element)
     - Keywords
     - Identifiers
     - Operators
     - Literals

 **Parser**
 - Analyzes if tokens follow syntax structure based on rules